javalikescript/luaserial/README.md

-serial for luajls

-this lua module provides functions to deal with serial port settings such as bit rates (speed) data bits, parity.
+The Lua serial module provides functions to deal with serial port settings such as bit rates (speed) data bits, parity.

-the device/file manipulation such as open, close, read and write are not provided.
+The device/file manipulation such as open, close, read and write are not provided.

 ```lua
 local serialLib = require('serial')